phanthanhkhai480/phanthanhkhai480/README.md

 ## Welcome to Khai Phan's portfolio

-- 🔭 I’m currently working for Canadian Imperial Bank of Commerce (CIBC) as an Application Developer
+- 🔭 Currently Working for the Canadian Imperial Bank of Commerce (CIBC) as an Application Developer.
+- 🌱 Learning Python 🐍.
-- 🌱 I’m currently learning about Java, specifically about Mobile Application
+- 📱  Most comfortable with Java, specifically about Mobile Application.
-- 🤔 I’m looking for help with Mobile Application, especially for iOS
+- 🤔 Looking to expand my knowledge in Mobile Application, especially iOS.
-- 💬 Ask me about Mobile Application, Android stuff
+- 💬 Ask me about Mobile Application, Android stuff.
-- 📫 How to reach me: best way via Facebook, just below there
+- 📫 How to reach me: best way via Facebook, just above there.
-- ⚡ Fun fact: I hate coding....
+- ⚡ Fun fact: I love listening to music while coding.
+Some people find it distracting, but for me, music will help me relax and focus less on the work so I can see more possible solutions. (*sound weird right, but it works*)
-- 📷 Favourite and Hobby: I love photographing, especially landscape photograph and aviation spotting.
+- 📷 Favourite and Hobby: I love photographing, especially landscape photograph🧗‍ and aviation spotting✈️.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=phanthanhkhai480&layout=compact&show_icons=true&theme=dracula)](https://github.com/anuraghazra/github-readme-stats)